grpc/grpc-go/DEPLOYING.md

 Build Environments
 ------------------
-We have succesfully deployed GRPC to Maven Central under the following systems:
+We deploy GRPC to Maven Central under the following systems:
-- Ubuntu 14.04 64-bit
+- Ubuntu 14.04 with Docker 1.6.1 that runs CentOS 6.6
 - Windows 7 64-bit with MSYS2 with mingw32 and mingw64
 - Mac OS X 10.9.5